doytsujin/vim-book/README.md

 `50%` go to the middle of the file. **Warning: do not type the semi-column :**.

+`H` – Move cursor to highest (top) line in file.
+`M` – Move cursor to middle line in file.
+`L` – Move cursor to lowest (bottom) line in file.

+`w` – Move forward a word.
+`#w` – Move forward a number of words.
+For example, 2w moves forward two words.
+`b` – Move back a word.
+`#b` – Move back a number of words.
+For example, 3b moves back three words.
+`e` – Move to end of the current word.

 You can access all the motion help by typing `:h up-down-motions`.

+#Copying and pasting

+Vi refers to the act of copying as “yanking.”

+`v` – Press v and move the cursor to select a section of text.
+`y` – Copy (yank) the selected text.
+`p` – Paste at cursor.
+`x` – Cuts the selected text.
+Cuts the character under the cursor if no text is selected `r` – Type r and then type another character to replace the character under the cursor.

+##Repeat and undo

+`u` – Undo.
+`.` – The `.` repeats the last full command.
+The insert command also functions as a command here.
+For example, type iunicorn and press Escape.
+You can then use the `.` key to insert the word unicorn at the cursor.

+#Search and replace

+* `/<text>`: search forward
+* `?`: search backwards
+* `f`: ...
+* `F`: ...
+* `%`: jump between the nearest (), {} or [] characters on the line

 #Buffers